sylakarola/s.peka.la-fork/src/pages/project/klinikker.md

 thumb_mode: contain
 ---

-[Klinikker.dk](klinikker.dk) is a Danish search and scheduling platform for medical care.
-In 2016 I worked with the Klinikker team on the redesign of the logo and the company’s identity.
-The company’s goal was to gain a broad audience of patients and clinic owners.
-To do so they needed a reliable visual image and well functioning platform.
-In my work I focused on having a coherent visual image and user experience of their website.
-I designed visual guidelines containing color scheme, icons, symbols and other graphic elements to match each other.
-The main user experience focus was put on the user flow of the search engine, simplicity of sign up and accessibility.
+[Klinikker.dk](https://klinikker.dk) is a Danish search and scheduling platform for medical care.

+In 2016 I worked with the Klinikker team on the redesign of the logo and the brand identity.
+At that time, the company’s goal was to gain a broad audience of patients and clinic owners.
+To do so, they needed a reliable visual image and well functioning platform.
+I focused on having a coherent visual image and user experience of their website.
+I designed visual guidelines containing color scheme, icons, symbols and other graphic elements to match medical care universe.
+The main user experience focus was put on the user flow of the search engine, simplicity of sign up, and accessibility.

 ## Logo